The best high chairs 2023 - tried and tested by parents and babies

 Tested by: Melissa Hernández and her son George, 10 months

-If you’re looking for a stylish investment chair that will last your family for years, the Koo-di Tiny Taster 3-in-1 Highchair (opens in new tab) will definitely appeal to you.
-Made of whitewash wood and wipe-clean leatherette fabrics, the highchair is both elegant and practical.
+If you’re looking for a stylish investment chair that will last your family for years, the Koo-di Tiny Taster 3-in-1 Highchair will definitely appeal to you.
+Made of whitewashed wood and wipe-clean leatherette fabrics, the high chair is both elegant and practical.
 Its standout selling point is the fact that it can convert to grow with your child, lasting from six months until eight years old.
-Depending on your child’s age, the chair can be a high chair, toddler chair or a big kid stool.
+Depending on your child’s age, the chair can be a high chair, a toddler chair, or a big kid stool.

 A cosy seat pad gives your child support and comfort, while a removable, adjustable tray insert and adjustable three-position footrest offer practicality.
 Wheels make it easy to move around your home, while the tray is dishwasher-safe for painless cleaning.
 The straps can also be removed and placed in the washing machine to ensure you can keep your chair spotless.